Genesis (band): 1969–1970: First gigs, signing with Charisma, Trespass and Phillips' departure

 Genesis stayed at Wotton until April 1970, by which time they had enough new material for a second album.
 Recording for Trespass began in June at Trident Studios in London, with Anthony as producer and David Hentschel hired as assistant engineer.
 The album included longer and more complex songs than their first, blending folk and progressive rock elements with various time signature changes, as in the nine-minute song "The Knife".
 Trespass is the first in a series of three Genesis album cover designs by Paul Whitehead.
 He had completed the design before the band decided to include "The Knife" on the album.
 Feeling the cover no longer reflected the album's overall mood, the band persuaded Whitehead to slash a knife across the canvas and have the result photographed.
 Released in October 1970, Trespass reached No. 1 in Belgium in 1971 and No. 98 in the UK in 1984.
 "The Knife" was released as a single in May 1971.
-Rolling Stone briefly mentioned the album with a negative view following its 1974 reissue: "It's spotty, poorly defined, at times innately boring".
+Rolling Stone briefly mentioned the album unfavourably following its 1974 reissue: "It's spotty, poorly defined, at times innately boring".
 "Genesis seemed to be dying a death around our second album", Gabriel told Mark Blake.
 "We couldn't get arrested.
 So I got a place at the London School of Film Technique."

 After Trespass was recorded, ill-health and developing stage fright caused Phillips to leave Genesis.
 His last show with the band took place in Haywards Heath on 18 July 1970.
-He felt the increased number of gigs affected the group's creativity, and that several songs he wrote were not recorded or performed live.
+He felt the increased number of gigs affected the group's creativity and several songs he wrote were not recorded or performed live.
 He had contracted bronchial pneumonia and became isolated from the rest of the band, feeling that it had too many songwriters in it.
-Banks, Gabriel, and Rutherford saw Phillips as an important member, being the most instrumental in encouraging them to turn professional.
+Banks, Gabriel and Rutherford saw Phillips as an important member, being the most instrumental in encouraging them to turn professional.
 They regarded his exit as the greatest threat to the band and the most difficult to overcome.
 Gabriel and Rutherford decided the group should continue; Banks agreed on the condition that they find a new drummer that was of equal stature to the rest of the group.
 Mayhew was therefore fired, though Phillips later thought Mayhew's working-class background clashed with the rest of the band, which affected his confidence.